 Detection limits are in the order of 0.5 wt% (depending upon element and operating conditions) and analytical volumes around 2 to 3 cubic microns (again, dependant upon operating conditions).

-All images are saved as high resolution bitmaps and may be retrieved using a recordable CD.
+All images are saved as high resolution bitmaps .
 Samples may be uncoated, carbon or gold coated.
 Facilities to carbon or gold coat are housed within the facility.

 Electron Probe Microanalyser

-The Electron Probe Microanalyser (EPMA) is a non-destructive technique for the analysis of polished and carbon-coated specimens.
+The Electron Probe Microanalyser (EPMA) is a non-destructive technique for the analysis of polished and carbon-coated specimens, with some exceptions: conductive metals, and silver-coated carbonates.
 Analyses can be made at individual points (usually 1 to 40 microns in diameter) or over small (usually < 1mm2) areas of the sample surface to produce geochemical maps.
 Using the instruments at Bristol, almost every element of the periodic table can be determined with the exception of those with atomic numbers lower than boron.

 Specimens are introduced into the sample vacuum chamber and viewed under high magnification to select areas of interest.
 A beam of electrons is fired at the sample surface producing X-rays with energies and wavelengths specific to the elements present.
 Instrument calibration is carried out by analysing standards with known compositions.
 An example of the use of EPMA is in the study of subtle chemical zoning in minerals by element mapping, which is often invisible using light microscopy.